 1 bunch scallions, thinly sliced

 What to do

-- Toss the shrimp with 2 tablespoons Lemon Chesapeake and set aside to marinate.
+- Toss the shrimp with 2 tablespoons Lemon Garlic and half of seafood seasoning and set aside to marinate.
 In a medium saucepan, bring 1 cup water to a boil over medium-high heat.
 Add the cauliflower, season with salt, and cover.
 Cook until very tender, about 6 minutes.

 Transfer the cauliflower and the cooking liquid to a food processor.
 Add the butter and Slow Roasted Garlic puree until smooth.
 Adjust the seasoning with salt and pepper.

 - Fry the bacon in a large (at least 12-inch) non-stick skillet over medium heat until browned.
 Remove the bacon, leaving the fat in the pan.
 Increase the heat to medium high.
 Add the shrimp in a single layer and cook, without turning, until golden brown underneath, 1-2 minutes.
 Turn over and cook, tossing until cooked through, 1-2 minutes more.
-Stir in the remaining 2 tablespoons Lemon Chesapeake, parsley, scallions and garlic.
+Stir in the remaining 2 tablespoons Lemon Garlic, remaining seafood seasoning, parsley, scallions and garlic.
 Cook, tossing, 1 minute.